Mold Inspection Services

 2. Mold spore testing involving either air, surface or bulk sampling.
 Air samples are collected from areas of the home to verify if mold amplification has been distributed to unaffected areas of your home.
 Surface sampling is conducted on household items to determine if mold spore settling has occurred.
 Mold testing/sampling is also beneficial if you or anyone living in the home are experiencing allergy-like symptoms, as they could be related to elevated airborne or settled mold spores.

 3. Preparation of a Mold Remediation Protocol to detail the necessary steps involved in removing the mold contamination from your home.
 The mold remediation protocol serves as a guide to the licensed Mold Remediation Contractor (MRC) on the proper removal and cleaning of the affected areas, and if followed properly, should ensure a timely, thorough, and successful mold remediation.
-Per the Texas Department of State Health Services, only a licensed Mold Assessment Consultant can write a remediation protocol.
+Per the Texas Department of Licensing and Regulation, only a licensed Mold Assessment Consultant can write a remediation protocol.

 4. Hire a licensed Mold Remediation Contractor (MRC).
 The protocol can be submitted to mold remediators in order to obtain quotes for the removal and cleanup, taking the guesswork out of which building materials need to be removed and from which areas.

 5. Perform a Post Remediation Verification, sometimes referred to as a “clearance test”.
 The post remediation verification needs to be conducted after the removal and cleanup of the mold has been conducted, but PRIOR to the reconstruction of any building materials.
 The previously affected areas are inspected to verify that all removal and cleaning procedures have been followed per the protocol.
 Mold samples will be collected in these areas to verify that the home has been returned to a normal indoor environment and is safe for re-occupancy.